 Is a Crawlspace a Safe Place to go During a Tornado?

 While there isn’t necessarily a “safe” place to go during a tornado, it is typically recommended that you find a small enclosed room in your house to seek shelter, so a crawl space would be applicable in this sense.
 The one big issue with a crawlspace is that the entrance door may get blown off, so you may be susceptible to flying objects.

 White mold is often found in two locations in a crawl space, exposed soil and the lower portions of the floor joists.
 In wet climates, exposed soil in a crawl space will typically cause mold growth.
 Most of the time, this happens due to a missing or incomplete vapor barrier.
 The combination of dirt, excess moisture, and limited airflow creates the perfect conditions for mold growth.
 More times than not, white rather than black mold grows in the soil.

 What Kind of Mold Fogger Can I Use in my Crawl Space?

 It is recommended that you not use foggers that distribute chemical biocides throughout crawl spaces, especially when air from the crawl space can potentially impact the air inside your home.
 A faster and safer way to sanitize mold in a crawl space is using ozone gas.
 Ozone works immediately upon contacting surfaces inside a crawl space and is able to sanitize difficult-to-reach areas.

 Contact CBT of NC for Basement and Crawlspace Waterproofing in Raleigh

 If you experience a leak or a flood in your home, we’re here to help.
 At Crawl Space & Basement Technologies, we offer basement and crawlspace waterproofing so if there are leaks, cracks or anything else, the structure of your home will stay safe and secure.
-Call us or complete our online contact form to learn more about our services!
+Call us or complete our online contact form to learn more about crawl space mold remediation and our other services!